Atlassian Cloud Licensing

 Atlassian Server and Cloud products are not interchangeable.
 If you are interested in starting with Atlassian Cloud then moving to the server version, we would suggest the monthly Atlassian Cloud payment option.
 You can then cancel at any time and you're subscription will expire at the end of that month's billing cycle.

 If you have a license for an Atlassian server product, this is a perpetual license that cannot be deactivated nor exchanged for Atlassian Cloud.* If you are interested in moving to Atlassian Cloud, we would suggest not renewing the maintenance on the server license and then moving to Atlassian Cloud when you are ready.
 Before deciding to move to Atlassian Cloud, we recommend reviewing the Cloud Migration Center, and it's Planning Page so you "think of everything" before deciding to move.

-* If you are interested in migrating 1000+ users from a Server or Data Center instance under active software maintenance and purchased before October 3rd, 2019, please see the "Does Atlassian offer discounts for migrating from Server or Data Center to Cloud" FAQ below.
+* If you are interested in migrating 1,001+ users from a Server or Data Center instance under active software maintenance and purchased before October 3rd, 2019, please see the Cloud Migration Discount FAQ.

 If you'd like to cancel your Atlassian Cloud subscription, please have the Billing or Technical Contact on file log into their My.Atlassian account.
 Once logged in, they will select the subscription in question, which will open a drop-down menu.
 Select 'Cancel Subscription'.

 This will prevent any future renewals from being processed.
 Your site will remain accessible until 15 days past the end of your current subscription period, at which point the cancellation will take effect.

 The data will be deleted 15 days (for trial sites) or 60 days (for paid subscription sites) after cancellation.
 Your site data cannot be recovered after it's deleted.